CalinRadoni/rust-stm32-container/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).